Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 Load checkpoint contents from a file and restore the state of objects in your program.
 Replaces all occurrences of ``torch.load(...)`` in your code.
-Fabric will take care of handling the loading part correctly, no matter if you are running a single device, multi-device, or multi-node.
+Fabric will handle the loading part correctly, whether running a single device, multi-device, or multi-node.

 .. code-block:: python